isomerpages/nea-cfhp/pages/Frequently Asked Questions.md

 <summary><strong>If I was eligible for the previous CFHP, am I eligible to apply for another set of Climate Vouchers under the enhanced CFHP?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
+<p>The previous round of CFHP vouchers expired on 20 March 2024.</p>
-<p>All HDB households are eligible for the new Climate Vouchers under the
+<p>Regardless of whether you have redeemed Climate Vouchers under the previous
-enhanced CFHP.
-You may claim a new set of vouchers at <a href="http://go.gov.sg/cv-claim" rel="noopener noreferrer nofollow" target="_blank"><u>go.gov.sg/cv-claim</u></a> regardless of whether you have redeemed Climate Vouchers under the previous CFHP.
+CFHP, all HDB households are eligible for the new Climate Vouchers under the enhanced CFHP.
+You may claim a new set of vouchers at <a rel="noopener noreferrer nofollow" target="_blank">go.gov.sg/cv-claim</a>.
-The enhanced CFHP vouchers will be available from 15 April 2024, and expire on 31 December 2027.
-The previous round of CFHP vouchers expired on 20 March 2024.</p>
+The enhanced CFHP vouchers will be available until 31 December 2027.</p>
 </div>
 </details>
 <details class="isomer-details">